tjcrone/ddci/reports/ddci_report_2017.md

   2. How good are the data?
 Are the metadata flags easy to understand and are they well incorporated into the data provided?
 Scientists need to know how reliable the data they obtain is.
   3. Where are the data?
 Are the data easy to download in easy to use formats?
 Can the data be downloaded by clicking a link instead of by waiting for an e-mail to arrive?
 Scientists may want to see plots of data in real time, but in most cases scientists will want to download data in some sort of table format that allows them to do their own processing and visualization using the software tools of their choice.

-Efforts to improve the UI of the OOI should be focused on how working scientists actually use data.
+Efforts to improve the UI of the OOI should be focused on how working scientists actually use data and processes must be developed to solicit and consider user input, and evaluate effectiveness.

 *3.3 Consider partnerships for providing remote compute capability for larger OOI datasets*